Social media proving a turn-off in the age of remote working?

-A lapse in judgement can be costly and prove difficult to dig your way out of as well as being almost impossible to retract.
-Here’s one of many customer service brand disaster examples courtesy of METRO.
+Lapses in judgement can be costly and prove difficult to dig your way out of as well as being almost impossible to retract.
+Here are a few disaster examples courtesy of Brian Appleton writing on Hubspot.

 Be careful choosing who acts as your spokesperson.
 They should be calm, measured, an excellent communicator, and understand your organisation and clients from top to bottom.
 This is not a junior, learn-on-the-job position by any means.

 Twitter is, by its very nature, short, sharp and to the point.
 When it comes to customer questions or complaints, your brand can quickly find itself drawn into a series of rapid-fire conversations going in multiple directions which can be hard to satisfactorily resolve.

 This doesn’t mean don’t communicate, but think about the consequences of your comments and consider how and when to gracefully exit from a rabid debate.

 We’re not saying you shouldn’t use social media.
 It’s too good an opportunity not to get involved with a wide range of increasingly popular and wide reaching platforms.
 Just imagine what you’d say if the person you’re trying to reach was standing right in front of you as an effective reality check.